airockchip/rknn-toolkit2/rknpu2/examples/RV1106_RV1103/rknn_yolov5_demo/README.md

 ### Compiling and Building

-The 'build-linux_RV1106.sh' can be used for compiling demo for target including RV1106 and RV1103.
+The 'build-linux.sh' can be used for compiling demo for target including RV1106 and RV1103.

 Changing the cross compiler path via the setting the `RK_RV1106_TOOLCHAIN`, shown as below: